Carpentry Tools

 - Air Compressor and Hoses (for pneumatic tools)

-You can frame the structure of an entire house with the above mentioned tools.
-However, if you are planning to add wood siding, window and door trim, and cornice, you might also add:
+You can frame the structure of an entire house with the tools mentioned above, but if you are planning to add wood siding, window and door trim, and cornice, you might also add:

 - Compound Miter Saw